 FARFA is circulating the letter below for organizations to sign on to, in response to USDA’s request for public comments on Animal ID.
 [You can read the USDA’s Federal Register notice here.]
 If your organization wishes to sign on to the letter, please fill out the form here.
-The deadline to sign on to the letter is Monday, July 24.
+Over 30 organizations have already signed on.
+The deadline to sign on is Friday, July 28.

 If you have any questions, contact Judith@FarmAndRanchFreedom.org